Create a Tobacco- and Vape-Free School

 Implement the Policy

 - You can also use The Real Cost Posters developed by the U.S. Food and Drug Administration (FDA) to educate teens on the harmful chemicals in vapes.
-The FDA conducted extensive research to develop effective messaging and outreach strategies for youth tobacco prevention.
+The FDA conducted extensive research to create effective messaging and outreach strategies for youth tobacco prevention.
 These posters may seem shocking, yet research shows their messages resonate with teens.

 - Celebrate your school’s new tobacco- and vape-free campus!